platformsh/platformsh-docs/docs/src/guides/symfony/crons.md

 ---
 title: "Cron Jobs"
-sidebarTitle: "Cron Jobs"
 weight: -105
 description: |
     Understand how to configure Symfony cron jobs.
 ---

-**Cron jobs** allow you to run scheduled tasks at specified times or intervals:
+Cron jobs allow you to run scheduled tasks at specified times or intervals.
+To set up a cron job, add a configuration similar to the following:

 ```yaml {location=".platform.app.yaml"}
 crons: